showaykerker/better-daily-notes-obsidian-plugin/README.md

 - [x] ~~Create daily note with template.~~ (Added v0.2.2)
 - [x] ~~Support of installing through [BRAT](https://github.com/TfTHacker/obsidian42-brat).~~
 - [x] ~~Support of other file types. e.g. `.pdf`, `.zip`.~~ (Added v0.2.1)

+## Known Bugs
+- [ ] Compressing very large images may occasionally cause the application to restart.
+  > Likely to be resolved with the implementation of the roadmap feature - `Handle create event`.
+- [ ] Adding a significant quantity of images at once may result in some not being processed successfully.
+  > Likely to be resolved with the implementation of the roadmap feature - `Handle create event`.
+- [x] ~~Assume same day before hour logic error.~~
+  > ~~Will need to set actual value + 1 for now.~~
+- [x] ~~Images will still be resized with markdown syntax in notes that's not wishes to handle images.~~
+- [x] ~~Images are not compress to exact wished size.~~